-The first is that a direct channel does not necessarily mean that you are going to fill geographic territories with field people on the street-either physically on the street or even virtually using Zoom or Teams or similar tools.
+The first is that a direct channel does not necessarily mean that you are going to fill geographic territories with field people on the street-either physically on the street or even virtually using Zoom or Teams.
 We like to see a model with a very small number of people "on the street" (even virtually), to reach the required level of customer intimacy-in small, focused geographies, but later, as the company matures, we want to see a larger telephone and online inside sales organization concentrating on sales support and expansion of existing accounts.
-The classic "hunter/farmer/scout" model we most frequently use has salespeople referred to as "Account Execs" who find new customers acting as the Hunters, and those who nurture customer relationships acting as the Farmers, known as "Customer Success Reps", while Scouts, known as "BDRs" (Business Development Reps) focus only on lead generation and qualification.
-This may be an approach you want to explore in your sales planning and in your business plan, but, of course, this depends on the manner in which your personas expect to be sold.
+The classic "hunter/farmer/scout" model we used to use in our terminology has salespeople referred now to as AEs (old term being "Hunter") who are responsible for the sale itself in the funnel from "Discovery" to "Close."
+These AEs are the primary salespeople in any organization at the top of the funnel under "Qualify" as the first step, you will find a BDR (sometimes labeled "SDRs") whose job is to qualify a sales or marketing lead and set up a Discovery meeting for the AE.